 The materials are cheap compared to traditional coffins.
 For the most part it's about personalisation.
 One I saw had the owner's name on it.
 She had also painted flowers and greenery all over finishing off with a lovely poem.

 In the meantime the coffin can be used as... ummm, a coffee table... a bookcase... whatever a person can dream up.
 Fun huh?
 At least you can't say that Rotorua markets are boring.

-The venue for this market is our local Arts Village that used to be called RAVE (in case that's the name you know it by).
-Locals get to try their hand at pottery, photography, writing and other crafty hobbies here.
+The venue for this market is our local Arts Village.
+It's a place locals get to try their hand at pottery, photography, writing and other crafty hobbies.

 The Village Craft Shop has lots of cool things for sale and a gallery with exhibitions.
 These are both open on market days alongside a kitchen where refreshments are made available.